Gopika-9266/Experiment-08-Encoders-and-decoders-/README.md

 ### RESULTS:
-      Thus the program to desing encoder and decoder is done.
+      Thus the program to design encoder and decoder is done.